philipmw/eth-staking-on-aws/README.md

 c7g.medium is both cheaper and has better networking than m6g.medium, hence that's the victor.

 **t4g.micro for Validator**:
-*t4g.micro* is $1.83/month compared to $12.93/month for *c7g.medium*, and I do not need good EBS connectivity.
+*t4g.micro* is $1.83/month compared to $12.93/month for *c7g.medium*, and its performance seems to be satisfactory.
+We may even be able to use *t4g.nano*; the hardest part would be getting Lighthouse set up.

 ## Income vs expense of solo staking

-From now til the end of the document, I assume [1 ETH = $1,400](https://coinmarketcap.com/currencies/ethereum/), we're staking 32 ETH, and the current solo staking [interest rate is 4.1%](https://ethereum.org/en/staking/).
+From now til the end of the document, I assume [1 ETH = $1,400](https://coinmarketcap.com/currencies/ethereum/), we're staking 32 ETH, and the current solo staking [interest rate is 4.2%](https://ethereum.org/en/staking/).
 That's an income of $1,837 per year ($153 per month, $0.21 per hour).

 This income will be offset by the operational costs of validating, so our goal is to minimize these costs to maximize our staking profit.

-Expense of staking on AWS ranges from $16 to $167 per month, depending on how self-sufficient you want to be.
+Expense of staking on AWS ranges from $5 to $159 per month, depending on how self-sufficient you want to be.
 Expenses are detailed in a section below.

 Net interest rate while staking on AWS ranges from negative to 3.8%.